ryanbourneuk/PyTeslaBLE/README.md

 Huge props to Lex Nastin for putting together some documentation for the Tesla BLE API.
 Check out the documentation [here](https://teslabtapi.lexnastin.com/).

 Also many thanks to Kevin Dewald from Neuralink for the [BLE library](https://github.com/OpenBluetoothToolbox/SimpleBLE)!

+## Building for local development

+To build a package to add to `pip` locally, run `python3 -m build`.

+To then install the package to `pip`, run `pip3 install ./dist/pyteslable-0.1.4.tar.gz`